rnick/KeyReport-Demo-Template/Readme.md

 ```

 ## Test
-Navigate to the demo webform to enter some parameter.
+Navigate to the demo webform at http://localhost/demotpl/urkunde/demo.html to enter some parameter.
 Submit the Form to HTML-preview or to convert to PDF.

 ![form](urkunde/doc/form.png)